Posted by: Feet Banks

 Why does it operate this way?
 I don’t know, it just does, but bear in mind that most servers/bartenders make minimum wage and only work when it’s busy so they literally depend on their tips to live.

 The standard for restaurants/bars/pubs is to tip 15 -20 % (remember, after Tip Out the server walks with 5-7% less than that.)
-Feel free to leave more for exceptional service and go as low as 5% if you feel insulted or ignored.
+Feel free to leave more for exceptional service and remember that going lower than 5% often means someone is payng to serve you.
+If you feel insulted or ignored it is far more useful for everyone involved to speak to management rather than simply leaving nothing and thinking "that'll show them."
 Servers know they depend on your tips however, so it’s in their best interest to give you pleasant service and put forth the extra effort (of course everyone has a bad day sometimes…)

 Breakfasts servers often work harder and the meal price is lower so feel free to toss them an extra couple bucks if they kept the coffee full.
 Working breakfasts is pretty rough on server morale because it often means they're missing fresh powder on the ski hill or solid beach/bike time.